haskell-streaming/streaming/README.md

     . filter even
     . each

-This all-prepackaged-combinator sequence is, I think, very friendly to the more recent conduit fusion framework.
-Since here each combinator is defined with naive recursion, more or less as the user might, the results were fairly pleasing:
+The the results were fairly pleasing:

-    benchmarking basic/stream
+    benchmarking basic/streaming
     time                 84.50 ms   (79.81 ms ..
 87.90 ms)

     benchmarking basic/iostreams